murilo25/Traffic-Sign-Classifier/README.md

 # Traffic Sign Classifier

-This project builts a LeNet convolutional neural network using TensorFlow to classify german traffic signs from the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
+This project builts a LeNet convolutional neural network using TensorFlow to classify german traffic signs using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).

 The steps of this project are the following:
 * Load the data set (see below for links to the project data set)
 * Explore, summarize and visualize the data set
 * Design, train and test a model architecture
 * Use the model to make predictions on new images
-* Analyze the softmax probabilities of the new images
-* Summarize the results with a written report

 ### Data Set Summary & Exploration